 - The shirt to complement your navy suit is white in colour, and equipped with a single- or a French cuff and a cutaway- or Windsor collar, that work well with either a tie or a bow tie.

-- When it comes to neckwear, tie or bow tie is equally good, Choose a light blue, orange, yellow, coral or pink alternative during warmer months.
+- When it comes to neckwear, a tie or bow tie is equally good, Choose a light blue, orange, yellow, coral or pink alternative during warmer months.
 Darker, warmer colours such as burgundy, forest green, orange, brown and flannel grey are excellent choices during colder months.

 - The suit can be a three piece suit, in this case the waistcoat should be of the same fabric as the rest of the suit.
 However, the waistcoat colour can be also grey, beige or sand coloured which could add some variation and character to your outfit.